LAS VEGAS DRUG CRIMES LAWYER

 If you have specific questions about your case, contact us for a confidential consultation.

 Nevada legalized medicinal marijuana in 2000.
 However, the state did not record its first sale of medical marijuana until 2015.
-More recently, recreational marijuana has been allowed in Nevada since 2017.
+Recreational marijuana became legal in Nevada in 2017.

 It’s legal to grow recreational marijuana in Nevada.
 However, you must live at least 25 miles away from the closest authorized dispensary.
 Individuals are allowed to grow up to 6 plants (no more than 12 in a household).